purple-technology/phoenix-components/README.md

 # Phoenix components

-⚠️Please note this is an early stage project and the components may change at any time.

 Our aim is to build a simple React component library using styled components and typescript.

 **3rd party libraries**